 To quantify the magnitude of successful optimizations, Table~\ref{tab:scoperl_improvement_metrics} presents aggregate statistics for positive outcomes only.

-The improvement metrics demonstrate that two\_agent achieves both the highest average (106.7\%) and median (5.5\%) improvements among positive outcomes.
+The improvement metrics demonstrate that two\_agent achieves the highest median improvement (4.4\%) among positive outcomes, reflecting consistent gains from its best-iteration selection strategy.
+CrewAI achieves the highest average improvement (37.9\%), driven by occasional large-magnitude gains (e.g., in continuous action-space estimators).
 The substantial difference between average and median values across frameworks indicates right-skewed distributions with occasional large gains.
-CrewAI exhibits the most conservative improvement profile with the lowest average (31.7\%) and median (1.2\%), while AutoGen shows high average improvements (88.6\%) but low median (2.4\%), suggesting a distribution dominated by outliers.
+AutoGen and Default show the most conservative profiles, with averages of 10.1\% and 18.7\% respectively and medians below 2\%.

+Beyond magnitude, the distribution analysis shows that even the best-performing framework (two\_agent at 78\%) leaves approximately 22\% of optimization attempts producing no change or degradation; the other frameworks show positive-outcome rates of 63--65\%.
+This behavior is consistent with exploratory code optimization: modifications rarely improve all estimators simultaneously, and improvements can be estimator-specific.
+This is acceptable in our setting because OPE (i.e., offline A/B testing) does not affect production systems or end users directly.

+The key differentiators are (i) two\_agent's higher positive-outcome rate (78\% vs 63--65\% for others) driven by its specialized dual-agent architecture (a dedicated Analyzer planning modifications and a Coder implementing them) and novelty-constraint tracking that avoids repeating the same suggestions across outer repetitions, and (ii) CrewAI's complete avoidance of extreme failures (0\%).
+The qualitative analysis in Section~5.5 illustrates the framework's reasoning using the original 7-iteration design: of the seven iterations examined, two degraded performance, but post-hoc best-iteration selection recovered a beneficial configuration.

-\paragraph{Code Modification Approach Analysis (RQ3)}
+\subsection{Code Modification Approach Analysis (RQ3)}